entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/open-shift/openshift-install-by-operator-hub.md

 ## Appendix A - Troubleshooting and Common Errors

 ### SSL Certificate Error
-When installing Entando V6.3.2 into OpenShift 4.6, you may run into a SSL certificate error.
+When installing Entando 6.3.2 into OpenShift 4.6, you may run into an SSL certificate error.
 This happens because of restricted registries for the docker image.

-To address this issue, a property can be used to override the default docker registry, made available in a ConfigMap.
-Then every time there is a docker image name without a registry, it will use this instead of the docker.io.
+To address this issue, a property in the ConfigMap can be used to override the default docker registry.
+Every time there is a docker image name without a registry, it will use this instead of the docker.io.

 Create a ConfigMap named `entando-operator-config` with the property `entando.docker.registry.override: [registry.hub.docker.com](http://registry.hub.docker.com)` as shown below: